The Nine of Eight

 But that’s not what the story’s about.

-Jadis was reading a magazine article about how Sean helped stop the 9/11 attacks from happening and endorsed a movie that dethroned Harry Potter.
-Now he had created a news show that poked fun at the daily news; yet he kept his personal life out of the news.
+Now, we see Jadis reading a magazine article about how Sean helped stop the 9/11 attacks from happening and endorsed a movie that dethroned Harry Potter.
+Now he had created a news show that poked fun at the daily news, yet he kept his personal life out of the news.
 She didn’t know how her children Evolet and Jaden were doing since she last saw them, and who knew what happened to Sienna after her mother’s death.

-That was, until she found out about the attempted murder of Sean while he was on a secret mission.
+That was, until she found out about the attempted murder of Sean while he was on a secret mission for the Unit of Supernatural Investigations.

 Now, that she didn’t approve of.